agadzinski93/centralized-video-platform/README.md

 ## Additional Setup
 1. To satisfy the environemnt variables below, you will need to create a Cloudinary account and get an account name, API key, and secret.
 2. This app uses Nodemailer for sending emails to new users.
 Make sure you have some sort of email server set up.
 It doesn't need to be remote.
-You can set up something like XAMPP locally on your machine to handle this requirement.
+You can set up something like Mercury included in [XAMPP](https://www.apachefriends.org/download.html) locally on your machine to handle this requirement.

 ## Environment Variables
 Create the `.env` file in the root of the project.